How will I be taught?

 Whole and small group teaching - a little theory to help you understand, a lot of practical exercises to improve your skills; activities to improve your observation so that you can fill in the gaps in what you hear; stories and articles to improve your concentration; topics of interest to keep you up to date; and occasional games to make it fun.

-Initial assessment will be carried out at the beginning of the course to assess individual skill level.
-Each student' starting point will be recorded on an Individual Learning Plan (ILP) and targets will be set.
-This will be revisited from time to time during the course to monitor and record progress.
+Initial assessment is carried out at the beginning of the course to assess individual skill level.
+Each student's starting point is recorded on an Individual Learning Plan (ILP) and targets are set to aid development of the skill.
+These are revisited from time to time during the course to monitor and record progress.

 What do I need to bring with me?

 A folder for your notes, notebook/paper, pen/pencil, glasses if worn, hearing aid if worn plus spare batteries.

 Students can progress to Lipreading - Intermediate and Advanced classes or continue to attend a Lipreading - All levels course.

 What do I need to join the course